dotnet/upgrade-assistant/CONTRIBUTING.md

 ### Tests

 -  Tests need to be provided for every bug/feature that is completed.
--  Tests only need to be present for issues that need to be verified by QA (for example, not tasks)
+-  Tests only need to be present for issues that are not docs or samples.
--  If there is a scenario that is far too hard to test there does not need to be a test for it.
-- "Too hard" is determined by the team as a whole.

 ### Feedback

 Your pull request will now go through extensive checks by the subject matter experts on our team.
-Please be patient, while upgrade-assistant team gets through it.
+Please be patient while upgrade-assistant team gets through it.
 Update your pull request according to feedback until it is approved by one of the upgrade-assistant team members.
 Once the PR is approved, one of the upgrade-assistant team members will merge your PR into the repo.

 ## Code of conduct
 See [CODE-OF-CONDUCT.md](./CODE-OF-CONDUCT.md)